JaimeBonBol/JaimeBonBol/README.md

  <h3> 👨🏻‍💻 About me</h3>

-I am a programming student, specifically Cross-Platform Application Development.
+I am a programming student, specifically Multiplatform Application Development.
 I love learn and build something new, productive, innovative and creative.

 - 🤔 I like exploring new technologies and developing programming insights.